-The pension deficit allocated to the college increased from £12.1M to £13.1M.
+The pension balance allocated to the college improved significantly, reducing the deficit from £13.1M to £0.7M.

-Following transfers from reserves and actuarial pension adjustments, the Group generated a comprehensive income and expenditure deficit of £1.4M (2020: £7.6M deficit) (College: £1.4M (2020: £7.5M deficit)).
+Following transfers from reserves and actuarial pension adjustments, the Group generated a comprehensive income and expenditure surplus of £12.0M (2021: £1.4M deficit) (College: £12.7M surplus (2021: £1.4M deficit)).